PoeMadara/my-games/README.md

 # GAME 1: Peach City (Unity, C#, HTML5)

 **Peach City** is an engaging action game set in a vibrant city inhabited by anthropomorphic fruits.
-Dive into a colorful world filled with challenges and combat, all presented in a charming 2D art style.
+Dive into a colorful world filled with challenges and combat in this 3D third-person-shooter.

 ## Key Features